David Moon (politician): Maryland House of Delegates

 Moon was sworn into the Maryland House of Delegates on January 14, 2015, becoming the first Korean-Americans elected to the Maryland General Assembly alongside Mark S. Chang.
-During his tenure, he became known for defending bills during floor debates, especially criminal justice bills.
+He has served on the Judiciary Committee during his entire tenure, including as the committee's vice chair from 2021 to 2023.
+Moon also became known for defending bills during floor debates, especially criminal justice bills.
 In May 2023, House Speaker Adrienne A. Jones named Moon as House Majority Leader, succeeding Marc Korman, who had been appointed as chair of the House Environment and Transportation Committee.

 In December 2016, following state senator Jamie Raskin's election to the United States House of Representatives, Moon applied to serve the remainder of Raskin's term in the Maryland Senate.
 His candidacy was backed by the local Service Employees International Union, CASA de Maryland, and Progressive Maryland.
 The Montgomery County Democratic Central Committee voted 19–8 to nominate delegate William C. Smith Jr. to fill the vacancy.